XuJ1E/MFER/README.md

 		     ...
  ```

+## Note:
+the remain file or code (DSF Loss function and the pretrained ConvNext model on Ms-Celeb-1M dataset will release after the paper was accepted)

 ## Training
-We will release the training code for RAF-DB after the paper accept.

 ```
 CUDA_VISIBLE_DEVICES=0 python train.py --help